NeotokyoRebuild/neo/README.md

 ### Linux extra notes
 #### Arch Linux
-Install `lib32-gperftools`, and set: `LD_PRELOAD=/usr/lib32/libtcmalloc.so %command% -game /path/to/mp/game/neo` as launch argument
+You may or may not need this, but if NT;RE crashes/segfaults on launch, then install `lib32-gperftools`, and set: `LD_PRELOAD=/usr/lib32/libtcmalloc.so %command%` as the launch argument.

 ## Server instructions
 1. To run a server, install "Source SDK Base 2013 Dedicated Server".